 The U.S.-allied Persian Gulf monarchies which comprise the Gulf Cooperation Council (GCC) have a vital role to play in confronting Iranian aggression.

 Iran’s ambitions to dominate the Middle East directly imperil GCC security and stability.
-Relations between Washington and the GCC grew strained in recent years as a result of U.S. efforts to reach an accommodation with Iran over its illicit nuclear program.
-A new administration offers U.S. policymakers an opportunity to reposition America’s relations with its historic Gulf allies.
-If calibrated correctly, renewed U.S.-GCC cooperation can serve to constrain Iran’s hegemonic ambitions and become a catalyst for increased stability in the tumultuous Middle East.
+Relations between Washington and the GCC were strained as a result of the former’s efforts to reach an accommodation with Iran over its illicit nuclear program.
+The U.S. withdrawal from the Iran nuclear deal offers U.S. policymakers an opportunity to renew U.S.-GCC cooperation to constrain Iran’s hegemonic ambitions.

 Concerns over Iran’s aggressive expansionist goals were the driving factor behind the 1981 creation of the Gulf Cooperation Council (GCC), a regional political, economic and security alliance comprised of six Arab monarchies – Saudi Arabia, the United Arab Emirates (UAE), Kuwait, Bahrain, Qatar and Oman.
 As the most populous and wealthy GCC nation, Saudi Arabia stands as the bloc’s de facto leader.

 The GCC is principally aligned with Washington as its major-power patron, and relies on the U.S. for major arms sales and informal security commitments.
-The U.S. has maintained a robust military presence in the Persian Gulf since the 1970s in order to guarantee the flow of Gulf oil to the rest of the world and several of the GCC member states host large U.S. military installations.
+The U.S. has maintained a robust military presence in the Persian Gulf since the 1970s in order to guarantee the flow of Gulf oil to the rest of the world and several of the GCC member states, like Qatar and Bahrain, host large U.S. military installations.
 An American military presence has further served as a constraint on Iran’s imperial ambitions and prevented the outbreak of outright hostilities between Iran and GCC countries.

 Ongoing conflicts in Syria, Iraq, Lebanon, and Yemen are emblematic of the larger geopolitical struggle waged between Iran and Saudi Arabia for decades.
-As Iran’s influence has grown in these conflict zones, Saudi Arabia’s influence has waned, particularly in Syria, Iraq and Lebanon.
+Iran’s influence has grown in these conflict zones, often at the expense of Saudi Arabia.

 Iran’s attempts to exacerbate internal sectarian divides, foment unrest and topple the GCC monarchies dates back to the establishment of the Islamic Republic following the 1979 revolution.
 The leader of the Islamic Revolution, Ayatollah Khomeini, claimed that hereditary monarchies such as the GCC states were illegitimate under Islam, and sought to become not just the leader of Iran, but of the entire Islamic world, threatening Saudi Arabia’s legitimacy as the custodian of Islam’s holiest sites.

 Khomeini began stoking tensions with Saudi Arabia immediately after taking power by backing Shi’a militias and political parties throughout the Middle East.
-The majority-Shi’a city of Qatif, Saudi Arabia, home to several of the Kingdom’s largest oil fields, refineries and processing facilities, was beset by unrest and mobilization against the monarchy following the overthrow of the Shah in Iran.
+The majority-Shi’a city of Qatif, home to several of the Kingdom’s largest oil fields, refineries, and processing facilities, was beset by unrest and mobilization against the monarchy following the overthrow of the Shah in Iran.

 The most vivid expression of Iran’s direct challenge to the Saudi regime’s legitimacy was the political activism undertaken by Iranian pilgrims during the annual hajj beginning in 1979.
 Growing increasingly more radical over time, Iranian pilgrims sought to propagandize and proselytize at the hajj, spreading the principles of Ayatollah Khomeini’s revolution directly to the pilgrims of other nationalities.
 In 1981, Iranian pilgrims staged large demonstrations and chanted political slogans at the Great Mosque in Mecca and the Prophet’s Mosque in Medina, sparking violent clashes with Saudi security services.